Jupyter Energy

 Getting the energy consumption

+Unfortunately, there is no established unified way of getting information about energy consumption from the kernel.
 Inspired by pinpoint, an energy measurement tool developed at the Operating Systems and Middleware chair of my university, I implemented getting data from several sources.
 I'd also like to give a shoutout to Sven Köhler, who not only developed this tool, but also looked after me and my project specifically.
 He was a big help in getting started with measuring energy and had deep knowledge about how energy is measured internally and what factors might influence measurements.

 These are the measurement sources I integrated into the tool: